-A brain tumor is a group of abnormal cells that grows in or around the brain.
-Tumors can directly destroy healthy brain cells.
+A brain tumor is a collection of abnormal cells that grows in or around the brain.
+Tumors can directly destroy healthy brain cells by invading them.
 They can also indirectly damage healthy cells by crowding other parts of the brain and causing inflammation, brain swelling and pressure within the skull.

 Brain tumors are either malignant or benign.
 A malignant tumor, also called brain cancer, usually grows rapidly and often invades or crowds healthy areas of the brain.
+These tumors also steal the blood supply of a normal brain.
 Benign brain tumors do not contain cancer cells and are usually slow growing.

 Brain tumor symptoms may include: